Mahedi-61/MIU_Spring_2019/README.md

 * [09/02/2019]: First class test of CSE-437 course will be held in 12/02/2019 and 19/02/2019 (alternative) in two different questions of equal standard.
 Students will be allowed to take part in one exam only.
 Syallbus: Loss Function, Backpropagation
 * [12/02/2019]: Final date of submitting project milestone is 13/02/2019. <a href="https://github.com/Mahedi-61/MIU_Spring_2019/blob/master/CSE-437/coding_assignment_1.pdf">Project Instructions</a>
 * [18/02/2019]: There will be no class in 19/02/2019 :blush:.
 Class test of CSE-437 will be held in 20/02/2019 :cry:<a href="https://github.com/Mahedi-61/MIU_Spring_2019/blob/master/notice/18_02.JPEG"> Notice</a>
+* [12/02/2019]: Due to unavoidable circumstances all of my 13/02/19 date classes has been rescinded.